 If I seem kind of hung-up on this idea I apologize, I'm a doctoral student in developmental psychology and one particular area of interest are the ways that education affects the way people think.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five two zero eight as a four place number.
+In the field marked validation number, enter three two six one as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved